greenfirn/Dashboard/README.md

 general cmds received by rigs get handled by rigcloud_cmd.sh

-only data hard reset and select buttons work for now, rig agent all setup to receive cmds
+only data hard reset and select buttons work for now, bzminer and xmrig hashrates, rig agent all setup to receive cmds